NotQuiteAmish/programming-project-game/README.txt

 - Project 3 - December 6, 2019 -
 Here it is, the final project!

-Before I go into this, all of the interesting stuff is in flyinginspace.py.
-The rest of the files are either old or failed attempts at adding levels and multiplayer functionailty.
+Before I go into this, all of the interesting stuff is in flyinginspace.py and resources.
+The rest of the files are old.

 Since the last project, I added planets!
 These are more like asteroids, really, but they are called planets in the code.
 These will damage the player if they fly into them too fast.
 I also added functionality for the laser gun.
 When the